codefuse-ai/Awesome-Code-LLM/README.md

 6. "Pitfalls in Language Models for Code Intelligence: A Taxonomy and Survey" [2023-10] [[paper](https://arxiv.org/abs/2310.17903)]

+7. "A Survey on Large Language Models for Software Engineering" [2023-12] [[paper](https://arxiv.org/abs/2312.15223)]

-7. "Deep Learning for Code Intelligence: Survey, Benchmark and Toolkit" [2023-12] [[paper](https://arxiv.org/abs/2401.00288)]
+8. "Deep Learning for Code Intelligence: Survey, Benchmark and Toolkit" [2023-12] [[paper](https://arxiv.org/abs/2401.00288)]

-8. "A Survey of Neural Code Intelligence: Paradigms, Advances and Beyond" [2024-03] [[paper](https://arxiv.org/abs/2403.14734)]
+9. "A Survey of Neural Code Intelligence: Paradigms, Advances and Beyond" [2024-03] [[paper](https://arxiv.org/abs/2403.14734)]

-9. "Tasks People Prompt: A Taxonomy of LLM Downstream Tasks in Software Verification and Falsification Approaches" [2024-04] [[paper](https://arxiv.org/abs/2404.09384)]
+10. "Tasks People Prompt: A Taxonomy of LLM Downstream Tasks in Software Verification and Falsification Approaches" [2024-04] [[paper](https://arxiv.org/abs/2404.09384)]

 ## 2. Models